Skip to content

 Cut to the Chase: Training-free Multimodal Summarization via Chain-of-Events

-This paper proposes CoE, a training-free multimodal summarization framework that constructs a Hierarchical Event Graph (HEG) to guide chain-of-events reasoning.
-CoE surpasses state-of-the-art video CoT baselines across 8 datasets, achieving average gains of +3.04 ROUGE, +9.51 CIDEr, and +1.88 BERTScore.
+This paper proposes CoE, a training-free multimodal summarization framework.
+By constructing a Hierarchical Event Graph (HEG) to guide chain-of-event reasoning, it surpasses SOTA video CoT baselines on 8 datasets, achieving an average improvement of +3.04 ROUGE, +9.51 CIDEr, and +1.88 BERTScore.

 Draft and Refine with Visual Experts